ADGEfficiency/adgefficiency.github.io/_posts/2018-08-13-hackers-aemo.md

 - [ARCHIVE](http://www.nemweb.com.au/REPORTS/ARCHIVE/) - last 13 months
 - [MMSDM](http://www.nemweb.com.au/Data_Archive/Wholesale_Electricity/MMSDM/) - from 2009 until present

-Some report names are slighty different in each source - for example `DISPATCH_SCADA` versus `UNIT_SCADA`.
+Some report names can be slighty different across sources - for example `DISPATCH_SCADA` versus `UNIT_SCADA`.

+## Price structure

+The wholesale electricity price is known as the **trading price** - a half hourly price for electricity.
+The trading price is the average of the six **dispatch prices** that occur within a half hour - the dispatch price is a 5 minute price for electricity.

+The trading price is used for settlement - it is the price that matters.
+AEMO plan to move to 5 minute pricing in the future.

 ## AEMO timestamping